Worried about travelling to North Sumatra, Indonesia....check out the latest news here

 If you have any up coming travel plans or are travelling to Indonesia in the next couple of weeks, its likely you have questions about the impact of Coronavirus (COVID-19) may have on these.
 To help you understand if it may, or not affect your travels plans, below we have listed the travel advisories for Indonesia and specifically Sumatra.
 However, we recommend that you consult your own government health advisory for more information if you are travelling from your own country.

 We have also listed some useful common questions with answers, as well information on bookings, cancellations and refunds due to the Coronavirus.

 It is our priority to protect the safety and wellbeing of our staff and guests.
 We will be updating this page as regularly as possible to keep you informed on the current situation.

 As we are an Indonesian owned organisation, we will follow the security status of the Indonesia Department of Foreign Affairs and Trade.
 The govenments current status for Indonesia is 'Avoid non-essential travel'.

 As of now, a large number of cases of Coronavirus (COVID-19) have been confirmed in Indonesia.
 See links below for more information.

-Government of the Republic of Indonesia would be implementing the following measures in order to minimize the risk from the Wuhan Coronavirus
+Government of the Republic of Indonesia is still implementing the following measures in order to minimize the risk from of Coronavirus transmission

 - foreigners that hold a temperart permit stay (KITAS) or permament stay (KITAP) visa